archetype-themes/reference-components/README.md

   - Create a `setup/` folder (if needed) for component explorer setup
     - Create a `sections/` folder with the list of sections you want your component to render in
     - Create a `templates/` folder with a list of JSON templates that you want to view your component in
 - Each component represents an isolated piece of theme code.
-Some components are meant to be reusable while others are not.
+Some components are meant to be reusable in other components while others are not.
 - Component Liquid file
   - Add documentation to the top of the file
     - Description of what the component does